jinjamb/MovieReviewAnalysis/README.md

-# AuthorAttribution
+# SentimentAnalysis
-Short NLP project to attribute authors depending on the tweet.
+Short NLP project to determine sentiment using movie reviews.